Oakland Cemetery in Atlanta, Georgia. Photo by Dinny Addison

-Historic Marietta may only be a few minutes from downtown Atlanta, but it feels like its own town, especially with the buildings along the square and the railroad tracks, which were the site of the Great Locomotive Chase.
+Historic Marietta may be only a few minutes from downtown Atlanta, but it feels like its own town, especially with the buildings along the square and the railroad tracks, which were the site of the Great Locomotive Chase.
 It’s also home to Marietta National Cemetery, a Civil War cemetery, and buildings that have been home to hauntings like the Kennesaw House.
 Visit these locations on a ghost tour with Ghosts of Marietta, which offers general ghost tours, haunted pub crawls and a haunted trolley tour.

 Nearby Roswell has a similar past, which Roswell Ghost Tour dives into on their year-round walking tours.
 Operating for nearly 20 years, the 2.5-hour tour is led by paranormal investigators that tell stories of Confederate soldiers and houses with dark histories.

 The Hostess City has long been known as the “most haunted city in America” with macabre stories around every corner.
 Paranormal lovers have no shortage of places to visit.
 Start with historic homes like The Hamilton-Turner Inn and 17Hundred90 Inn and Restaurant, both of which have former residents roaming the halls.
 The Marshall House was used as a hospital in the Civil War and during Yellow Fever outbreaks, while The Kehoe House was a funeral home before becoming an inn.
 A lady in white has been spotted at Moon River Brewing.
-Visit even more places on one of the many ghost tours offered.